 CDNN is a program which can be used to analyze circular dichroism (CD) spectra.
 It was written by Dr. Gerald Böhm, Institut für Biotechnologie, Martin-Luther Universität Halle-Wittenberg, who has kindly agreed to let Applied Photophysics distribute the software.
 Please note that any publication of results calculated using CDNN should refer to the author (see CDNN manual on disk for details).

 CDNN is just one of a large number of circular dichroism analysis tools which are available.
 A list of some alternative CD secondary structure analysis programs is provided at the end of this document.
 Other tools can be found by searching through Google.
 CDNN can be found on the CD-ROM which was provided with your Chirascan circular dichroism spectrometer.
-If you do not have access to the disc, you can contact our Technical Support team at email@example.com to request a copy of the software.
+If you are an existing customer and do not have access to the disc, you can contact our Technical Support team at firstname.lastname@example.org to request a copy of the software.
+Otherwise, please visit the original author's website.

 Installation of the CDNN software is straightforward.
 Run the SETUP.EXE program and follow the instructions.
 Please read the Software Licence Agreement.
 Remember, although the software is provided by Applied Photophysics it is Copyright © Dr. Gerald Böhm.